Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 You quickly look up online that the local utility can supply up to 200 cubic feet of natural gas to each house or apartment per day, which equates to ~3 kg of carbon atoms in the form of methane (CH4) and ~50,000 watt \* hours of energy delivered per day.
 You also look up that one human operates on 100 watts of energy or 2,400 watt \* hours total per day.
 Considering these numbers and using basic "back of the envelope" math do you believe Deanna and Samantha's methane-powered methanotroph Personal Maker box might actually be useful?
 Why or why not?

+**Your questions** Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?

 **(Extra credit)** Submit a photo you have taken with foldscope to the Foldscope community via [Microcosmos Foldscope](http://microcosmos.foldscope.com/) or [NSF Vizzies](https://www.nsf.gov/news/special_reports/scivis/index.jsp).
 If you provide proof of participation (to be turned in the same day with the pset - e.g. screenshot) [NSF Vizzies](https://www.nsf.gov/news/special_reports/scivis/index.jsp) you will receive 5 extra points.